GeeTransit/playbacque/README.md

 This project uses Hatch for project management and hatch-vcs for getting the version from Git tags when building

-However, other tools can be used, such as virtualenv for isolating dependencies, pip to install the project, build to build the project, twine to publish the project
+However, other tools can be used, such as virtualenv for isolating dependencies, pip to install the project, build to build the project, and twine to publish the project